VDA5050/VDA5050/VDA5050_EN.md

 ---|---
 NONE | Action can be executed in parallel with other actions and while the vehicle is driving.
 SOFT | Action can be executed in parallel with other actions.
 Vehicle shall not drive.
+SINGLE | Action shall not be executed in parallel with other actions.
+Vehicle can drive.
 HARD | Action shall not be executed in parallel with other actions.
 Vehicle shall not drive.

 >Table 3 Action blocking types